Northa/cosmosHUB_sripts/forta/comp-blacklist/README.md

 ## Alerts

 - COMP-blacklist-1
+  - name "Blacklisted alert"
+  - description "INFO {addr} {comment when and where addr was involved in fraud}"
+  - alert_id "COMP-blacklist-1"
+  - type is always set to "Suspicious"
-  - Severity is always set to "Critical".
+  - severity is always set to "Critical".
 We don't want to deal with scammers/phishers!
-  - Type is always set to "Suspicious"
-  - Metadata "gas_used" field contains amount of gas used
+  - metadata "gas_used" field contains amount of gas used

 ## Test Data